Independent broker · California & TexasCA #6015321 · TX #3305690 · (949) 522-3284

 It is part of risk transfer.
 They want your insurance aligned to the contract so their insurance is not relied on first.

-The exact requirement page or clause, certificate holder details, job name/address, required limits, and whether AI and WOS are also required.
+The exact requirement page or clause, certificate holder details, job name and address, required limits, and whether AI and WOS are also required.

 Mismatched names, missing job info, or no confirmation that the policy includes the required endorsement wording.